liumency/SRCDNet/README.md

 ## Citation

-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use this code in your work:

 ```
-@misc{liu2021superresolutionbased,
+@ARTICLE{liu2021super,
+  author={Liu, Mengxi and Shi, Qian and Marinoni, Andrea and He, Da and Liu, Xiaoping and Zhang, Liangpei},
+  journal={IEEE Transactions on Geoscience and Remote Sensing},
-      title={Super-resolution-based Change Detection Network with Stacked Attention Module for Images with Different Resolutions},
+  title={Super-Resolution-Based Change Detection Network With Stacked Attention Module for Images With Different Resolutions},
-      author={Mengxi Liu and Qian Shi and Andrea Marinoni and Da He and Xiaoping Liu and Liangpei Zhang},
   year={2021},
-      eprint={2103.00188},
-      archivePrefix={arXiv},
-      primaryClass={eess.IV}
-}
+  volume={},
+  number={},
+  pages={1-18},
+  doi={10.1109/TGRS.2021.3091758}}
 ```